rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 The next day he saw Jesus coming toward him, and said, Behold, the Lamb of God, who takes away the sin of the world! ^0129

-This is he of whom I said, After me comes a man who ranks before me, because he was before me. ^0130
+This is he of whom I said, 'After me comes a man who ranks before me, because he was before me.' ^0130

 I myself did not know him, but for this purpose I came baptizing with water, that he might be revealed to Israel. ^0131

-And John bore witness : I saw the Spirit descend from heaven like a dove, and it remained on him. ^0132
+And John bore witness: I saw the Spirit descend from heaven like a dove, and it remained on him. ^0132

-I myself did not know him, but he who sent me to baptize with water said to me, He on whom you see the Spirit descend and remain, this is he who baptizes with the Holy Spirit. ^0133
+I myself did not know him, but he who sent me to baptize with water said to me, 'He on whom you see the Spirit descend and remain, this is he who baptizes with the Holy Spirit.' ^0133

 And I have seen and have borne witness that this is the Son of God. ^0134